tsuttsu/cask/README.md

-# cask
+# etly
-Batch for Data Warehouse
+Batch job framework for data processing (ETL batch in an expanded sense).